 Even if it’s cold and wet, it’s important not to stay in your car.
 You might be less comfortable standing on the other side of the crash barrier, but you’ll be far safer.
 If you have any reflective vests in the car, put them on.
 Then get out of your car on the left side (or the right on the Continent).
 Ensure young children are being looked after by a responsible adult and if at all possible, leave any pets in the car so they can’t get spooked and run into the carriageway.
 Lock your car and climb over the crash barrier.
 If you can get to an even safer place up on the embankment, so much the better.
 Most importantly, don’t attempt to repair the car yourself!

 Call the experts

 The emergency phones on the motorway will connect you with the police immediately.
 They’ll instantly be able to tell where you are and send help.
 If you can’t get to an emergency phone, make a note of the nearest marker post by the carriageway.
 This will tell whoever you call where you are.
 If you’ve got breakdown cover, use it.
 At Green Flag, we prioritise motorway breakdowns because they leave people so vulnerable.
-If you haven’t got breakdown cover, call the Highways Agency.
-They will send for a local company who will probably charge a hefty fee to recover your car.
+If you haven’t got breakdown cover, call Highways England.
+It will send for a local company who will probably charge a hefty fee to recover your car.
 Whoever you ring, it’s important to tell them if you or any of your passengers are very old, very young or vulnerable in any way.